Ken Terajima: Submarine career

-After the war, Terajima travelled to the United Kingdom with Yuriichi Edahara at the Kashima and worked as a gunnery officer.
+After the war, Terajima travelled to the United Kingdom with Yuriichi Edahara aboard the Kashima and worked as a gunnery officer.
 Trusted by his superior Gunnery Chief Toyokazu Yamaoka, Terajima married Etsuko Yamaoka who was Yamaoka's younger sister.
 After returning to Japan, at the recommendation of Kenji Ide, who contributed to the introduction of submersibles, he worked in the early submarine corps.
-He serves as the captain of "Submarine No. 6", but when he was half submerged, he had an accident due to seawater intrusion, and he succeeded in surfacing with the help of a sergeant.
+He served as the captain of "Submarine No. 6", but when he was half submerged, he had an accident due to seawater intrusion, and he succeeded in surfacing with the help of a sergeant.
 Terajima tried to improve the ventilator that caused the accident, and took measures to prevent accidents, such as assigning personnel to the valves of the ventilator.
 While mourning Tsutomu Sakuma's death, Terajima pointed out that he had not assigned a ventilator.

 Naval War College

 After graduating from Class B of the Naval War College and its specialized course, he became an officer specializing in navigation and served as chief navigator on the Tsushima and Chitose as well as a staff officer of the 3rd Fleet.
 He then graduated from the first selection of the 31st class of the Marine Corps to Class A of the Naval War College with Hasegawa, Takayoshi Katō and Mitsumasa Yonai being in the same class.
 According to Terajima himself, his grades at Marine University weren't excellent.
 Terajima's biography cites that the reason for this was that he didn't pander to his instructors.
-While he was in school, he was promoted to the rank of Lieutenant Commander and after graduation, he was appointed as a staff officer of the military general staff.
+While he was in school, he was promoted to the rank of Lieutenant Commander.
+After graduation he was appointed as a staff officer of the military general staff.